crowdsecurity/crowdsec-docs/docs/v1.X/docs/user_guide/plugins.md

       {{end}}
      {{end}}

-webhook: https://hooks.slack.com/services/xxxxxxxxxxxxxxxxxxxxxxxxxxx # Replace this with your actiual webhook url.
-This is slack plugin specific config.
+webhook: https://hooks.slack.com/services/xxxxxxxxxxxxxxxxxxxxxxxxxxx # Replace this with your actual webhook URL.
+This is a slack plugin-specific config.

 ```
 {% endraw %}